 Acting on recommendations of the 2016 IEO evaluation “Data at the IMF,” the Executive Board approved the March 2018 “Overarching Strategy on Data and Statistics at the Fund in the Digital Age.”
 Directors welcomed the strategy’s six strategic priorities: (1) an integrated approach to prioritizing the IMF’s evolving data needs; (2) the establishment of global data commons; (3) the use of big data and other innovations; (4) the seamless access and sharing of data within the IMF; (5) the production of data that are comparable across countries; and (6) the exploration of weaknesses in official data.

 Outreach and Engagement with External Stakeholders

-The objectives of IMF outreach are twofold: first, to listen to external stakeholders to better understand their concerns and perspectives, with the aim of improving the relevance and quality of IMF policy advice; and second, to strengthen the outside world’s understanding of IMF objectives and operations.
-The IMF’s Communications Department has primary responsibility for conducting the IMF’s outreach activities and its engagement with external stakeholders.
+IMF outreach involves two objectives: (1) to listen to external stakeholders to better understand their concerns and perspectives and to improve the relevance and quality of IMF policy advice; and (2) to strengthen the outside world’s understanding of the IMF’s objectives and operations.
+The IMF’s Communications Department is primarily responsible for conducting the IMF’s outreach activities and engagement with external stakeholders.